DarkIllusi0n/proxmox_portainer_lxc/README.md

-# Portainer in Proxmox LXC container
+# Portainer in Proxmox LXC container on bridge vmbr1

 Many benefits can be gained by using a LXC container compared to a VM.
 The resources needed to run a LXC container are less than running a VM.
 Modifing the resouces assigned to the LXC container can be done without having to reboot the container.
 Packages that are installed to not interfere with the Proxmox OS.